Zitterbewegung: Zigzag picture of fermions

+The original massive Dirac particle can then be viewed as being composed of two massless components, each of which continually converts itself to the other.
+Since the components are massless they move at the speed of light, and their spin is constrained to be about the direction of motion, but each has opposite helicity: and since the spin remains constant, the direction of the velocity reverses, leading to the characteristic zigzag or Zitterbewegung motion.

 Experimental simulation

 Zitterbewegung of a free relativistic particle has never been observed directly, although some authors believe they have found evidence in favor of its existence.
-It has also been simulated twice in model systems that provide condensed-matter analogues of the relativistic phenomenon.
-The first example, in 2010, placed a trapped ion in an environment such that the non-relativistic Schrödinger equation for the ion had the same mathematical form as the Dirac equation (although the physical situation is different).
-Then, in 2013, it was simulated in a setup with Bose–Einstein condensates.
+It has also been simulated in atomic systems that provide analogues of a free Dirac particle.
+The first such example, in 2010, placed a trapped ion in an environment such that the non-relativistic Schrödinger equation for the ion had the same mathematical form as the Dirac equation.
+Zitterbewegung-like oscillations of ultracold atoms in optical lattices were predicted in 2008.
+In 2013, Zitterbewegung was simulated in a Bose–Einstein condensate of 50,000 atoms of 87Rb confined in an optical trap.